Ant Facts, Identification, and Control

 Behavior and Diet

-Some of the ant’s food preferences are dead insects, dead animals, plants and pest species.
-They are also attracted to certain food debris like sweets, grease, fats, cake, fruit juice, syrups, eggs, sugar, honey, meat and pet food.
+Ants eat a wide variety of food.
+In the wild, they usually consume dead insects, dead animals, plants and pest species.
+They're also attracted to certain food debris like sweets, grease, fats, cake, fruit juice, syrups, eggs, sugar, honey, meat and pet food.

 Larvae serve an important purpose in the ant colony: adult ants cannot eat solid foods, but larvae can process solids into liquids.
 When fed, the larvae will regurgitate its food into the “social stomach” so the adult ants can feed when necessary.